Seventh-Void/Seventh-Void/README.md

 # 💫 About Me:
 I'm a squirrel with a camera trying to understand coding and GitHub and website building.  <br>Photography is my main thing, but I'm slowly getting into dev stuff too.

 Right now, I'm building things using **vibecoding and AI**.
-My goal isn't just to make things work for myself—I want to use AI to create awesome, impactful tools that can help everyone.
+My goal isn't just to make things work for myself.
+I want to use AI to create awesome, impactful tools that can help everyone.
 If it can help me solve a problem, it can definitely help someone else too! <br><br>Expect random experiments and probably some chaos.

 ## 🌐 Socials: